 Storms facilitate growth.

-Accepting and experiencing them prepare you to enjoy the blooms that will emerge afterwards.
-During the storm you will be tossed around, beaten up, bent and some parts will even break off.
-The parts that break are the weak parts that needed to be removed so that your genius can flourish.
+Accepting and experiencing them prepare you to enjoy the blooms that will emerge afterwards and during the storm, you will be tossed around, beaten up, bent, and even have some parts the weak parts break off that need to be removed so that your genius can flourish.

-When the storm passes, the very essence of who you are will remain rooted, steadfast, consistent and strong.
-You cannot withstand the storm without selfcare, love and acceptance.
+When the storm passes, the very essence of who you are will remain rooted, steadfast, consistent and strong and you cannot withstand the storm without self-care, love and acceptance.
 These elements protect and fortify you.

 An integral part of protection and selfcare during the growth process is weeding.

-Authentic friends who love you and want to see you blossom will prove helpful during this process.
+Authentic friends who love you and want to see you blossom and they will prove helpful during this process.

 Dig deep.
 Stay rooted.
 Pursue your passion.
 Do what you love.
 The growth process will make you uncomfortable and you will have unpleasant experiences.
-However, the lessons you learn will prove to be very fruitful.
+The lessons you learn will prove to be very fruitful.
 Forge ahead.
 Don’t give up.